 Optimization

-Prepare your firm for the future of search, including AI-powered engines like Google’s AI Overviews, ChatGPT, Claude and Perplexity.
-We structure content in a way that AI prefers and build topical authority so machine learning systems will reward your firm.
+Prepare your firm for the future of search, including AI-powered engines like Google’s AI Overviews, ChatGPT, Claude and Perplexity with Answer Engine Optimization (AEO).
+We structure content in a way that AI prefers and build topical authority so machine learning systems will reward your firm with cases.

 Be discovered in traditional SERPs and AI answers.